Quality standard

 Commissioners ensure they commission services for women with an RMI I score of 250 or greater to be referred to a specialist gynaecological cancer multidisciplinary team.

-Women with suspected ovarian cancer have their 'risk of malignancy' or RMI I score calculated (using their CA125 and ultrasound results and whether they have had the menopause) to help find out if ovarian cancer is likely.
+Women with suspected ovarian cancer have their 'risk of malignancy', or RMI I, score calculated (using their CA125 and ultrasound results and whether they have had the menopause) to help find out if ovarian cancer is likely.
 Women with a high RMI I score (250 or more) are referred to a team of healthcare professionals who are experienced in treating women with ovarian cancer, called a specialist gynaecological cancer multidisciplinary team.

 Source guidance

-NICE clinical guideline 122 recommendation 1.2.2.1 (key priority for implementation).
+Ovarian cancer: recognition and initial management.
+NICE guideline CG122 (2011), recommendation 1.2.2.1 (key priority for implementation)

 RMI = U x M x CA125